vidyann/sample-s2s-voip-gateway/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+## GPLv2 Compliance Checklist

+This project is distributed under the GNU GPL v2 because it links against the GPLv2-licensed mjSIP stack.
+By submitting a contribution you agree that:

+- You have the necessary rights to license your contribution under GPLv2 (or GPLv2-or-later).
+- Any new dependencies you add are compatible with GPLv2 and have been documented in the `NOTICE` file.
+- Every new or modified source file includes the GPLv2 header comment (see existing files for the canonical wording).
+- Binary assets, test fixtures, and documentation do not introduce licensing conflicts.
+- You will provide corresponding source code for any new build artifacts you contribute.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.